Boot Instance from Snapshot

 - Monitor boot status for mission-critical instances

-Booting from snapshots provides a quick way to create instances with pre-configured states, ideal for scaling applications and restoring from backups.
+Booting from snapshots provides a quick way to create instances with pre-configured disk state, ideal for scaling applications and resizing into different resources.
+For restoring active memory/process state, prefer instance start.